biglovisa/crux/README.md

 Webpack is a tool which will transpile all your JavaScript, Json, and CSS files.
 This is useful for a lot of reasons, for example, it can improve the general performance and size of your app, and compile newer versions of JavaScript to older ones with cross-browser support.

-To set it up, in your `webpack.config.js`, you need to specify an entry point (where webpack will look for files) and an output path (where webpack will spit out the code bundle).
+To set it up, in your `webpack.config.js` file, you need to specify an entry point (where webpack will look for files) and an output path (where webpack will spit out the code bundle).
 If we specify in our config to output the bundle to `path/to/bundle.js`, then we will load a script from `path/to/bundle.js` in our index.html page.

 **webpack.config.js**
 ```JavaScript